Trees for Cornish Towns Consultation

 Why is this focussed on towns the east of the county when hundreds, if not thousands, of trees have been felled to make way for the dialling of the last part of the A30?
 You should, instead, be aiming to plant a tree wherever there is space, rather than limiting the area you include.
 Our earth and our country need diversity, and a mix of plant and animal life evenly distributed.
 You would be better looking at the destruction of habitats for building projects.

-Fizziwig asked 8 months ago
+Fizziwig asked about 1 year ago

 Thanks for your feedback to our proposed tree planting.
 Forest For Cornwall delivers projects across the county and under this scheme we will be planting in West, East and Central Cornwall over the next two years.
 The areas chosen for these projects are classed under Forestry Commission guidance as 'priority' for people and place where there is low canopy cover for populations.